-Since 1865 the Proceedings of the London Mathematical Society has been publishing significant research, with particular emphasis on pure mathematics.
+The Proceedings of the London Mathematical Society publishes significant research, with particular emphasis on pure mathematics.
 The articles that appear in the Proceedings are of high quality, are well written and appeal to a broad mathematical audience.
 The Proceedings welcomes submissions of any length, including short papers of especially high merit.

 The Proceedings was founded in 1865 and is now in its Third Series.
 It is published monthly with articles published individually on line prior to appearing in a printed issue.
 The journal is wholly owned and managed by the London Mathematical Society.
 From 2017 it has been typeset, printed and distributed on the Society's behalf by John Wiley & Sons Ltd.